Eternals (film): Development

 During late August, Marvel's director search for Eternals narrowed to a shortlist that included Chloé Zhao—who had also been in the running to direct Marvel's Black Widow (2021)—Nicole Kassell, Travis Knight, and the pair of Cristina Gallego and Ciro Guerra.
 Zhao approached Marvel Studios about making the film as she had been a fan of the MCU.
 She wanted to work with the studio to bring her own take and world-building to the franchise, and impressed them with a presentation that Feige described as fascinating, with "reams of visuals".
 Zhao worked with producer Nate Moore to develop her pitch.
 The presentation left Marvel concerned that she might take on a different big-studio project instead of Eternals, forcing them to move quickly to secure her, and Zhao was hired as director in September.
 Zhao hoped to push the scope of the film further than Marvel's Avengers: Endgame (2019), but also wanted it to have intimacy.
-Zhao described the film as a melting pot of influences, from Kirby's original work, Neil Gaiman's 2006 run, previous MCU projects, Zhao's fandom of the MCU, and her love of science fiction and fantasy films and manga.
+Zhao described the film as a melting pot of influences, taking from Kirby's original Eternals comics, Neil Gaiman's 2006 comic book run, previous MCU projects, and Zhao's love of science fiction and fantasy films and manga.
 Speaking specifically to her love of manga, she hoped those influences would create a "marriage of East and West".
-Zhao cited the TV series Ancient Aliens, the Final Fantasy video game series, the concepts from Yuval Noah Harari's book Sapiens: A Brief History of Humankind, and the films of Terrence Malick as her inspirations for the film.
+Zhao cited the television series Ancient Aliens (2009–present), the Final Fantasy video game franchise, concepts from Yuval Noah Harari's book Sapiens: A Brief History of Humankind (2011), and the films of Terrence Malick as inspirations.

-Marvel considered Eternals to be a perfect transition into its next phase of films along with projects such as Captain Marvel (2019), allowing the studio to cast a diverse group of actors to portray the various Eternals.
-Moore's initial planning documents for the project including the swapping of genders, sexualities, and ethnicities of some characters from the comic books, with Zhao further advocating for this approach.
-In February 2019, Feige reiterated that Marvel was interested in the Eternals due to Kirby's epic, century-spanning story, with the film version spanning 7,000 years and exploring humanity's place in the cosmos.
-Zhao noted that the Eternals "have lived among us for so long, [they have] the same struggles like identity, purpose, faith, personal freedom versus greater good — all the duality and flaws that make us human".
-When trying to develop a story that spanned so many years, Marvel realized that the characters would likely be a family unit, with friendship that would "turn into frenemies, and then turn into enemies, and then come back to friendship".
-Zhao also looked to the Earth as an eleventh character in the film, chronicling its journey alongside the Eternal characters.
-Marvel also wanted to create more ensemble films that were not crossover films, like Guardians of the Galaxy (2014), while introducing relatively unknown characters to audiences as they did with that film's title characters and the Avengers.
+Marvel saw Eternals as an opportunity to create an ensemble film that is not a crossover, similar to Guardians of the Galaxy (2014), and to introduce relatively unknown characters to audiences as they did with the Guardians and the Avengers.
+The studio also considered Eternals to be a perfect transition into its next phase of films along with projects such as Captain Marvel (2019), allowing them to cast a diverse group of actors to portray the various Eternals.
+Moore's initial planning documents for the project included the swapping of genders, sexualities, and ethnicities of some characters, and Zhao further advocated for this approach.
+In February 2019, Feige reiterated that Marvel was interested in the Eternals due to Kirby's epic, century-spanning story, with the film version covering 7,000 years and exploring humanity's place in the cosmos.
+Zhao said the Eternals "have lived among us for so long, [they have] the same struggles like identity, purpose, faith, personal freedom versus greater good—all the duality and flaws that make us human".
+With a story that spans so many years, the characters' relationships evolve like a complex family unit where friends "turn into frenemies, and then turn into enemies, and then come back to friendship".
+Zhao considered the Earth to be an eleventh character in the film.